How To Install Elasticsearch, Logstash, and Kibana (ELK Stack) on CentOS/RHEL 7

 Testing Kibana

 After we have verified that logs are being shipped by the clients and received successfully on the server.
-The first thing that we will have to do in Kibana is configuring an index pattern and set it as default.
+The first thing that we will have to do in Kibana is configure an index pattern and set it as default.

 You can describe an index as a full database in a relational database context.
-We will go with filebeat-* (or you can use a more precise search criteria as explained in the official documentation).
+We will go with filebeat-* (or you can use more precise search criteria as explained in the official documentation).

 Enter filebeat-* in the Index name or pattern field and then click Create: